hamishforbes/lua-resty-upstream/README.md

 `syntax: ok, err = upstream:connect(client?)`

 Attempts to connect to a host in the defined pools in priority order using the selected load balancing method.
-Returns a connected socket and a table containing the connected `host` and `pool` or nil and an error message.
+Returns a connected socket and a table containing the connected `host`, `poolid` and `pool` or nil and an error message.

 When passed a [socket](https://github.com/chaoslawful/lua-nginx-module#ngxsockettcp) or resty module it will return the same object after successful connection or nil.